 .NET Aspire overview

-.NET Aspire is an opinionated, cloud ready stack for building observable, production ready, distributed applications. .NET Aspire is delivered through a collection of NuGet packages that handle specific cloud-native concerns.
+.NET Aspire is a set of powerful tools, templates, and packages for building observable, production ready apps. .NET Aspire is delivered through a collection of NuGet packages that handle specific cloud-native concerns.
 Cloud-native apps often consist of small, interconnected pieces or microservices rather than a single, monolithic code base.
 Cloud-native apps generally consume a large number of services, such as databases, messaging, and caching.
+For information on support, see the .NET Aspire Support Policy.

 A distributed application is one that uses computational resources across multiple nodes, such as containers running on different hosts.
 Such nodes must communicate over network boundaries to deliver responses to users.
 A cloud-native app is a specific type of distributed app that takes full advantage of the scalability, resilience, and manageability of cloud infrastructures.